 This is the same as the if-then-else construct in other programming languages.
 Procedurally, it calls the If goal, committing to it if it succeeds, then calling the Then goal, otherwise calling the Else goal.
 Then and Else, but not If, can produce more solutions on backtracking.

-Cuts inside of If don’t make much sense and are not recommended.
-If you do use them, their scope is limited to If itself.
+Cuts inside of If do not make much sense and are not recommended.
+If you do use them, then their scope is limited to If itself.

 The if-then-else construct is often used in a multiple-branch version:

 ( If_1 -> Then_1 ; If_2 -> Then_2 … ; /* otherwise -> */ WhenAllElseFails )

 In contexts other than as the first argument of